SysKitTeam/docs-point/common-tasks/permissions-review.md

 * [SysKit Point Admin user](#syskit-point-admin)
 * [SysKit Point Collaborator user](#syskit-point-collaborator)

+When working with permissions review, SysKit Point Admin users can:
+* **define permissions review settings**
+* **decide what resources are reviewed**
+* **monitor permissions review progress**
-SysKit Point Admin users **define permissions review settings** and **decide what resources are reviewed**.
-Collaborators perform the permissions review on resources where they are an owner or admin.
+On the other hand, SysKit Point Collaborators can **perform the permissions review on resources where they are an owner or admin**.

 These two roles will have a **different set of reports and actions available** before and during the permissions review and will receive a different kind of emails.

 First, we will take a look at the **SysKit Point Admin** users.